tsmitty11/portfolio-site/content/blog/how-this-graphic-designer-is-supercharging-advertising-design.md

 ## He’s a true one-stop shop, providing marketers with access to design, animation, video production, and web development

-Piece-mealing freelancers together by way of Upwork and Fiverr is cool, but what if one contractor satiated all of your creative needs?
+Piecemealing freelancers together by way of Upwork and Fiverr is cool, but what if one contractor satiated all of your creative needs?

 Tom Smith wields a truly unmatched grasp over every aspect of the modern creative industry.
 Need display ads and social graphics?
 Done.
 Need an attention-grabbing animation for stories or reels?
 Also done.
 Need a targeted landing page designed, developed, and deployed from scratch?
 Also, also done.